dyhes/zulip/docs/translating/polish.md

 example:

-You can mention other Zulip users by using @.
+You can mention other Aloha users by using @.

-> Możesz oznaczyć innych użytkowników Zulipa używając @.
+> Możesz oznaczyć innych użytkowników Alohaa używając @.

 **message**: wiadomość